Live webinars available on demand

 This is an exceptional time for federal contractors.
 All 50 states have now declared individual state emergencies and joined the President’s national emergency declaration of March 13, 2020 to address the COVID-19 pandemic.
 Contractors are no strangers to disruptions considering the shutdowns in early 2019 and 2017.
 Government contracting in a crisis is not contracting as usual.
 During this time your business can rise to meet those needs.
 The government customer is adapting to meet it’s needs.
 This one hour look at current and on-going conditions focuses on what is changing and how to pursue and win contracts at this time.
 Join Gloria Larkin, President and CEO of TargetGov, and Jenny Bonilla, Chief Operating Officer, for a deep dive into how your business can meet the needs of the government customer.
-To purchase click here.
+Purchase Now

 Federal agencies have posted an unprecedented flood of new Sources Sought Notices on FedBizOpps – over 1,600 new Sources Sought opportunities in the last 30 days!
 Many Sources Sought Notices go unnoticed by the businesses to whom the Federal Government would like to award contracts.
 The savvy business person takes time to review these opportunities, identify those that are a good fit and respond accordingly.
 In the know business people also use these notices to create single source awards and start agency-focused marketing campaigns.
 During this webinar you will learn how to respond to a Sources Sought Notice (SSN) or Request For Information (RFI) that will position your company to win contracts!